ityutin/trava/README.md

                   model_id='xgb',  # uniquely identifies your model
                   model_type=xgb.XGBClassifier,  # what model to run
                   model_init_params={'max_depth': 3})  # parameters to init model with

+# then go on playing with other models
+...
+# call this to get all previous results at once
+trava.results
 ```

 ### Prerequisites